 Alaska Catch Accounting System

-The Alaska Catch Accounting System quantifies total catch to allow the inseason monitoring and management of the groundfish fisheries.
-Total catch means both the catch that is retained and the catch that is discarded.
-Estimates of total catch are used to manage over 600 separate groundfish quotas and prohibited species catch limits in the Bering Sea/Aleutian Islands and Gulf of Alaska.
+The Alaska Catch Accounting System quantifies total catch to allow inseason monitoring and management of groundfish fisheries.
+Total catch means both catch that is retained and catch that is discarded.
+Estimates of total catch are used to manage limits.

 Alaska Groundfish and Prohibited Species Catch Accounting System

 The purpose of the Catch Accounting System (CAS) is to assess the amount and type of catch and bycatch in groundfish and halibut fisheries off Alaska.
 The CAS relies on both observer data and landings information to generate estimates of total groundfish catch, including at-sea discards, as well as estimates of prohibited species catch and other non-groundfish bycatch.
 Observer information, dealer landing reports (“fish tickets”), and at-sea production reports are combined to provide an integrated source for fisheries monitoring and inseason decision making.
 An important aspect of the CAS is to provide near real-time delivery of accurate data for Inseason Management decisions.
 To meet this objective, data from industry is reported through the Interagency Electronic Reporting System (also referred to as eLandings) and is fed into NOAA Fisheries database every half-hour.
 Data from observers are integrated into the Alaska Fisheries Science Center database as soon as they become available, and are incorporated into the CAS every night.